Cardinal characteristics and countable Borel equivalence relations

-For elements $\alpha,\beta$ of either Cantor space $2^\omega$ or Baire space $\omega^\omega$, let $\alpha=^*\!\beta$ if $\alpha(n)=\beta(n)$ for all but finitely many $n$, and let $\alpha\leq^*\beta$ if $\alpha(n)\leq\beta(n)$ for all but finitely many $n$.
-Then $=^*$ is a Borel equivalence relation on $2^\omega$, which we call \emph{eventual equality} and denote $E_0$.
-The eventual equality relations on $\omega^\omega$ and on $[\omega]^\omega$ are Borel isomorphic to $E_0$, so we shall not hesitate to refer to them also as $E_0$, where no confusion is possible. $E_0$ is the unique non-smooth hyperfinite Borel equivalence relation up to Borel bireducibility, and by the general Glimm-Effros dichotomy, every nonsmooth Borel equivalence relation on a standard Borel space embeds $E_0$.
-For a survey of the general theory of the hyperfinite Borel equivalence relations, see \cite{djk} or \cite{jkl}.
+If $X$ is any one of $2^\omega$, $\omega^\omega$, or $[\omega]^\omega$, we write $E_0(X)$ for the eventual equality relation on $X$.
+All three of these relations are Borel bireducible with one another, so when there is no danger of confusion or the domain is not important we write simply $E_0$ or $=^*$.
+The relation $E_0$ is the unique non-smooth hyperfinite Borel equivalence relation up to Borel bireducibility, and by the Glimm-Effros dichotomy \cite{hkl}, if $E$ is any nonsmooth Borel equivalence relation then $E_0\leq_BE$.
+For a survey of the general theory of hyperfinite equivalence relations, see \cite{djk} or \cite{jkl}.

-Finally, we include a consequence of the Lusin-Novikov small sections uniformization theorem \cite[18.10]{kechris} that we shall require.
+We close this section with an important consequence of the Lusin-Novikov uniformization theorem (see \cite[18.10]{kechris}) that will occur frequently in our arguments.

-\begin{prop} Suppose $X$ and $Y$ are standard Borel spaces, and suppose that $f\from X\into Y$ is a countable-to-one Borel function.
-Then $\im(f)$ is a Borel subset of $Y$, and there exists a Borel function $\sigma\from\im(f)\into X$ such that $f\circ\sigma=\id_{\im(f)}$. \end{prop}
+\begin{prop} Suppose $X$ and $Y$ are standard Borel spaces, and suppose that $f\colon X\to Y$ is a countable-to-one Borel function.
+Then $\im(f)$ is a Borel subset of $Y$, and there exists a Borel function $\sigma\colon\im(f)\to X$ such that $f\circ\sigma=\id_{\im(f)}$. \end{prop}

 \begin{rem} The Borel function $\sigma$ given in Proposition~\ref{prop:section} is called a \emph{Borel section} for $f$.
-If $E$ and $F$ are countable Borel equivalence relations with $E\leq_BF$, then any Borel reduction $f$ from $E$ to $F$ is countable-to-one, and hence admits a Borel section $\sigma\from\im(f)\into X$. \end{rem}
+If $E$ and $F$ are countable Borel equivalence relations with $E\leq_BF$, then any Borel reduction $f$ from $E$ to $F$ is countable-to-one, and hence admits a Borel section $\sigma\colon\im(f)\to X$. \end{rem}